borisMI7/s21_ML1/README.md

 Your code should contain the answers to all mandatory questions.
 Task ‘additional’ is on your own.

-💡 [Tap here](https://forms.yandex.ru/cloud/646b43a8eb61462a4d084f0a/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+>Please leave feedback on the project in the [feedback form.](https://forms.yandex.ru/cloud/646b43a8eb61462a4d084f0a/)